- #Mobile app development

 Paid version

 The easiest way to gain revenue from the very beginning of your social app’s deployment on the market is to make it paid.
-To put such a strategy to work, it is desirable to be sure that you have a well-designed marketing plan which will help you to promote your app and attract potential users.
+To put such a strategy to work, it is desirable to be sure that you have a well-designed app social media marketing plan which will help you to promote your app and attract potential users.

 For example, you can launch a free trial for a certain period of time to gain more users who will be willing to pay for the app’s continuous usage.